University Studies - Mathematics and Natural Science and Computer Science (AS)

 Requirements

-- Intersegmental General Education Transfer Curriculum (IGETC) for CSU or UC
+- California General Education Transfer Curriculum (Cal-GETC)

-- Complete a minimum of 18 units (listed below) with a “C” grade or higher or "Pass".
+- Choose a minimum of 18 units

 While 18 units are required in a specific area to meet the requirements of the degree, it is strongly recommended that as many lower division preparation for the major courses as possible be completed at the community college prior to transfer.
 Cross-listed courses receive credit for only one course.
 Some baccalaureate majors and four-year institutions require a higher GPA than is necessary for the Associate Degree.
 Completion of the University Studies Degree does not guarantee admission to a four-year institution.

-- Solve complex problems using mathematics, natural and/or computer science.
+Upon successful completion of this program, students will be able to:- Solve complex problems using mathematics, natural and/or computer science.

 - Utilize high level mathematical skills to analyze data and/or solve problems.